Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-empi-integration/README.md

 		- [empi-connector-api-key] : add the App keys present in the Function App which you published earlier.
 	- Add `https://<Expose-API-App-Registration-Name>.<tenant-name>.onmicrosoft.com/user_impersonation` along with openid and offline_access inside the GraphScopes.
 1. Steps to Publish EMPI UI App:
-	- Follow this [link](https://learn.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly?view=aspnetcore-8.0#deploy-from-visual-studio) to publish EMPI UI App.
+	- Follow this [link](https://learn.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly/azure-static-web-apps?view=aspnetcore-8.0) to publish EMPI UI App.
 	- Add the redirect URL `https://{{empi-ui-app-url}}/authentication/login-callback` within your EMPI UI App Registration.

+Note: If you are facing any issues while deployment, refer to [troubleshooting](./TROUBLESHOOTING.md)

 ## UI Application Walkthrough: